Birdwatching in and near Cooktown

 - Buff-breasted Button-quail was first discovered in the Cooktown area.
 We don't have any reliable spots for these elusive ground-dwellers, but keep an eye open for them, especially among the escarpment country.

-There is always the potential to turn up other Cape York specialities, so keep an eye out for these, and let us know if you find any!
+There is always the potential to turn up other Cape York specialities, so keep an eye out for these!

 Best Times to Visit